 We got a chuckle out of the following note from the author.
-What do you think—is this an apt ancho description?
 “Ancho chiles are actually dried poblano chiles, which are rich in flavor and popular for cooking.
 They’ve been described as looking and tasting like prunes, though certainly with more of a bite.
 Anaheim chiles are a milder substitute.”
+Prunes with a bite.
+What do you think—an apt ancho description?

 Adobo Pork Recipe